Caster/siflawler-php/README.md

 ```

 The `start` option is simply the URL siflawler will look (first) for an HTML page to
 crawl and get data from.
+This may also be an absolute path to some file on your
+local disk.
+It can even be an array of URLs, paths, or a mix of those two.

 The `find` option can be used to specify how siflawler should locate interesting
 elements on a page when it has been retrieved.
 For each interesting element, an